Robert Lansing: World War I

-According to John Milton Cooper, appointing Lansing and then "treating him like a clerk" would be one of Wilson's worst mistakes as president.
+According to John Milton Cooper, appointing Lansing and then "treating him like a clerk" was one of Wilson's worst mistakes as president.
 While Wilson set foreign policy directions almost entirely on his own, Lansing resented this treatment, and attempted to undermine the president in various ways.
 As Lansing said in his memoirs, following the Lusitania tragedy he had the "conviction that we would ultimately become the ally of Britain".

 According to Lester H. Woolsey, Lansing expressed his views by manipulating the work of the State Department to minimize conflict with Britain and maximize public awareness of Germany's faults.
+Woolsey states:

-Woolsey states:Although the President cherished the hope that the United States would not be drawn into the war, and while this was the belief of many officials, Mr. Lansing early in July, 1915, came to the conclusion that the German ambition for world domination was the real menace of the war, particularly to democratic institutions.
+Although the President cherished the hope that the United States would not be drawn into the war, and while this was the belief of many officials, Mr. Lansing early in July, 1915, came to the conclusion that the German ambition for world domination was the real menace of the war, particularly to democratic institutions.

 In order to block this German ambition, he believed that the progress of the war would eventually disclose to the American people the purposes of the German Government; that German activities in the United States and in Latin America should be carefully investigated and frustrated; that the American republics to the south should be weaned from the German influences; that friendly relations with Mexico should be maintained even to the extent of recognizing the Carranza faction; that the Danish West Indies should be acquired in order to remove the possibility of Germany's obtaining a foothold in the Caribbean by conquest of Denmark or otherwise; that the United States should enter the war if it should appear that Germany would become the victor; and that American public opinion must be awakened in preparation for this contingency.

 This outline of Mr. Lansing's views explains why the Lusitania dispute was not brought to the point of a break.
 It also explains why, though Americans were incensed at the British interference with commerce, the controversy was kept within the arena of debate.

 German historian Gerhard Ritter wrote of Lansing in this period: "Lansing had the coolest head among all of Wilson's advisers.
 His power politics were least inhibited by moral considerations and pacifist impulses."

 In 1916, Lansing hired a handful of men who became the State Department's first special agents in the new Bureau of Secret Intelligence.
 The agents were initially used to observe the activities of the Central Powers in America and later to watch over interned German diplomats.
 The small group of agents hired by Lansing would eventually become the U.S. Diplomatic Security Service (DSS).